sanni/cartreader/extras/byteswapper/readme.md

-A simple tool you can use to byteswap N64 roms to z64 fileformat.
-Made by Def.
+Here are two tools that can byteswap a N64 rom for you.